Keyclic/keyclic-sdk/javascript-es6/docs/OrganizationApi.md

 let opts = {
   'acceptLanguage': "fr-FR", // String |
   'xKeyclicAppVersion': "xKeyclicAppVersion_example" // String |
-  'businessActivity': "businessActivity_example", // String | The identifier of the resource formatted as GUID string.
+  'businessActivity': "businessActivity_example", // String | The identifier of the resource.
   'after': new Date("2013-10-20T19:20:30+01:00"), // Date |
   'before': new Date("2013-10-20T19:20:30+01:00"), // Date |
   'disabledAt': new Date("2013-10-20T19:20:30+01:00"), // Date |
   'geoPoint': "geoPoint_example", // String | One latitude and one longitude serialized and separated by a plus or a minus sign.
   'geoCoordinates': "geoCoordinates_example", // String | One latitude and one longitude serialized and separated by a plus or a minus sign.
   'order': "desc", // String |
-  'organization': "organization_example", // String | The identifier of the resource formatted as GUID string.
+  'organization': "organization_example", // String | The identifier of the resource.
   'query': "query_example", // String |
   'page': 1, // Number | Page of the overview.
-  'limit': 10, // Number | Page of the overview.
+  'limit': 10 // Number | Page of the overview.
-  'searchAlternateName': "searchAlternateName_example", // String |
-  'searchBillingEmailAddress': "searchBillingEmailAddress_example", // String |
-  'searchDescription': "searchDescription_example", // String |
-  'searchName': "searchName_example", // String |
-  'searchNotificationEmailAddress': "searchNotificationEmailAddress_example" // String |
 };

 apiInstance.cgetOrganizations(xKeyclicApp, , opts, (error, data, response) => {